Fantasy-Shaw/H-STFormer/README.md

 ## Recommended Hardware Env
 Intel or AMD x86_64-arch, 8 CPU cores or more;

-at least 80GB RAM (128GB recommended);
+80GB RAM (128GB recommended);

-NVIDIA Geforce RTX 2080Ti or better (at least 11GB Video Memory for PeMSD7 Series)
+NVIDIA GeForce RTX 2080Ti or better (at least 11GB Video Memory for PeMSD7 Series)

 ## Pre-generated Dataset Cache
 Generating PeMSD7 series dataset cache takes 120GB+ RAM.
 You can [download pre-generated dataset cache](https://pan.baidu.com/s/1ZqAomjk7HQR_LSlTXCTGsQ?pwd=0221 ) to skip this, and 80GB RAM may be enough for training.

-That's not all datasets in all formats, but it's enough to overcome the oom issue.
+There are not all datasets in all formats, but it's enough to overcome the OOM issue.

 I provided the data in `np.float32` **(recommended)** and `np.float64`.
 (Note: Using `np.float16` may cause `loss=nan`.)
 After downloading the aforementioned files, please rename them as follows and put into `libcity/cache/dataset_cache`.